ryjones/rl-report/main/iroha-javascript-repolinter-report.md

 - `src/proto/qry_responses_pb.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/proto/queries_pb.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/proto/transaction_pb.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `example/chain.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `example/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `example/tls.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/chain.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/cryptoHelper.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/queryHelper.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/txHelper.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/util.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `example/smart-contract/getAccountTransactions.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `example/smart-contract/integrationHelpers.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/commands/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/block_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/commands_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/endpoint_grpc_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/endpoint_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/endpoint_pb_service.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/primitive_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/proposal_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/qry_responses_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/queries_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/proto/transaction_pb.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/queries/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/validation/checks.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/validation/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `test-directory-exists` <a href="#user-content--test-directory-exists" id="-test-directory-exists">#</a>